rnott/microservice-starter-java/prototype/README.md

 The project is implemented as a Maven multi-module project with the following modules

 ### /
-Project parent.
+Project root.
+Common settings are configured here.

 ### /api
-Public API types, for example data transfer types.
+The API specification.
+All source code in this module is generated from the specification.

 ### /service
 REST service implementation.
+The executable JAR and optionally a containerized image of the service are built here.
+Unit and a subset of functional tests are executed as part of the build.
+The functional tests to be executed for each build should include a minimal set of tests that act as a 'smoke test' for a code commit.

-### /acceptance
+### /testing
-Acceptance (functional/feature) tests for the REST service.
+Test suite for the REST service.

-*NOTE: if this module is named test archetype:create-from-project will fail to gather the project content (likely because test is also the value of a phase).*

-### /container
-Containerization (Docker) of the REST service.
-If you don't plan to use Docker you can remove the module from the parent POM.

-*NOTE: The standard Dockerfile is renamed Dockerfile.txt so that it will match the filtering fileset and be included in the achetype resources.*
+This module is executed post-build as part of a CI/CD pipeline and used to test a deployed release candidate of the service.
+The tests ensure the expected functioning of the service as well as non-functional aspects such as performance and security.